christianvoigt/argdown/packages/argdown-cli/Readme.md

 This will even work recursively as long as you don't try to include an Argdown file that has already been included before.

-Argdown-Cli will then compile the different Argdown files into one before starting the parsing process.
+@argdown/cli will then compile the different Argdown files into one before starting the parsing process.
 You can also save the result of this compilation by using the `argdown compile` command.

 Please note that the line numbers of error messages will always refer to lines in the compiled argdown document, not to lines in the original files.

 ### Partials

 You can include any Argdown file in another Argdown file.
 However, it is recommended to only include 'partials' in other files.
 An Argdown file is treated as a partial if its name starts with an underscore.
-Except in @import statements partials are ignored by argdown-cli.
+Except in @import statements partials are ignored by @argdown/cli.

-This naming convention makes it possible to have a main .argdown file and several partials in the same folder without having to specify which files should be processed or ignored by the commands of argdown-cli.
+This naming convention makes it possible to have a main .argdown file and several partials in the same folder without having to specify which files should be processed or ignored by the commands of @argdown/cli.

 ## Config options

 The cli can be configured with a config file.
 This allows you to change the behaviour of the built-in features or even add completely new features by adding custom plugins.

-Argdown-cli will automatically look for a `argdown.config.js` in the current working directory.
+@argdown/cli will automatically look for a `argdown.config.js` in the current working directory.
 If you want to use a different name or path you can use `argdown --config [name-of-my-config-file].js`.

-[Visit the config documentation](https://christianvoigt.github.io/argdown/guide/configuration-introduction.html) to learn more about the format of the config file and how to add plugins to argdown-cli.
+[Visit the config documentation](https://christianvoigt.github.io/argdown/guide/configuration-introduction.html) to learn more about the format of the config file and how to add plugins to @argdown/cli.